ezraroi/Human-AI-Collab/output/manuscript_sections.md

 ## [MANUSCRIPT SECTION] 2.
 The Core Mechanism: The Dual-Process of Self-Explanation
 NoteBook 6 - Cognitive Mechanics

-The research validates that "Self-Explanation" is the cognitive equivalent of Bion's Alpha Function.
+The research validates that Self-Explanation operates through mechanisms that correspond to modes of Bion’s Alpha Function.
 It operates through two distinct mechanisms:
 1. Gap Filling (Inference Generation): Constructing new knowledge to bridge missing links.
 2. Model Repair (Conflict Detection): Identifying where the internal mental model contradicts reality (or the AI's feedback) and fixing it.